NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

-While performing the hyperparameter scan we found that optimizing by only looking at the validation loss produced results which would usually be considered overfitted: very low training and validation :math:`\chi^2` and complex replica patterns.
-Thanks to the high performance of the ``n3fit`` procedure the usual cross-validation algorithm used in the NNPDF framework was not enough to prevent overlearning for all architectures.
+While performing the hyperparameter scan we found that optimizing by only looking at the validation loss produced results which would usually be considered overfitted: very low training and validation :math:`\chi^2` but very complex replica patterns.
+Thanks to the high performance of the ``n3fit`` procedure the usual within-dataset cross-validation algorithm used in the NNPDF framework was not enough to prevent overlearning for all architectures.

 The cross-validation implemented in NNPDF is successful in avoiding the learning of the noise within